 For communities across the United States that are committed to implementing policies and practices that advance the goals of the Paris Climate Agreement, buildings represent a golden opportunity to lead by example.
 Overall, about 20% of the nation’s building floorspace is owned by state and local governments (According to the 2012 Commercial Buildings Energy Consumption Survey, Table B-18).
 Yet most small and medium-sized cities, states, and special districts lack the capacity to develop an effective approach for tracking, managing, and strategically upgrading public building performance.

-Under the Under the Community Building Renewal pilot, a select group of cities agreed to test the framework (I wrote about the early phases of the program in a previous blog) and we have since developed the process into a guidebook called the Public Buildings Portfolio Management Implementation Guide.
+Under the Community Building Renewal pilot, a select group of cities agreed to test the framework (I wrote about the early phases of the program in a previous blog) and we have since developed the process into a guidebook called the Public Buildings Portfolio Management Implementation Guide.
 In addition to the guide, NBI has curated a set of over 30 additional resources that further support states and local governments that want to reduce energy use and carbon emissions in both their own publicly owned commercial portfolios as well as buildings in the greater community.
 See the State and Local Governments Toolkit to learn more.

 Cities target buildings as a critical focus for carbon reduction efforts